-C. Dartmouth Fails to Stop the Predators' Club from Pressuring Female Students into "Black Out" Binge Drinking and Unwanted Physical and Sexual Contact
+C. Dartmouth Fails to Stop the Predators' Club from Pressuring Female Students into "Black Out" Binge Drinking and Unwanted Physical and Sexual Contact and support on student participation in the alcohol-saturated "party culture" they created.
+This practice was both well-known and blatantly ignored by Dartmouth administrators.

-- 39. On top of the sexual harassment women in the Department endured, they were also forced to reckon with the fact that Heatherton, Kelley, and Whalen conditioned faculty mentorship and support on student participation in the alcohol-saturated "party culture" they created.
-This practice was both well-known and blatantly ignored by Dartmouth administrators. - 40.
-Examples of the Department's "party culture" abound.
+44. On top of the sexual harassment women in the Department endured, they were also forced to reckon with the fact that Heatherton, Kelley, and Whalen conditioned faculty mentorship

+- 45. Examples of the Department's "party culture" abound.
 Kelley bragged to his students that he snorted real cocaine in class during demonstrations related to addiction.
 Kelley, Whalen, and Heatherton openly took shots of alcohol with underage prospective students.
 When hiring undergraduates to work in his lab, Kelley sometimes scheduled the interviews to take place at bars and purchased drinks for the underage interviewees.
-Associate Dean Hull was specifically aware of Kelley and Whalen's "tradition" of taking prospective female students out drinking, purportedly to observe how the students "handled themselves" while drunk, but did nothing to investigate or stop it. - 41.
+Associate Dean Hull was specifically aware of Kelley and Whalen's "tradition" of taking prospective female students out drinking, purportedly to observe how the students "handled themselves" while drunk, but did nothing to investigate or stop it. - 46.
 The three predatory professors pressured their young female graduate students to accompany them to local bars and other places to engage in binge drinking.
 All three professors purchased drinks for their female students and encouraged them to drink late into the night.
-The professors then regaled their lab members with tales of their alcohol-fueled exploits with other students, describing how those students got drunk, became ill, and made fools of themselves. - 42.
+The professors then regaled their lab members with tales of their alcohol-fueled exploits with other students, describing how those students got drunk, became ill, and made fools of themselves. - 47.
+On at least one occasion, Kelley encouraged his graduate students to go to a strip club with him while at a conference. - 48.
 Kelley regularly hosted "hot tub parties" and other parties at his house, which has a fully outfitted bar in the basement.
 These parties, for which Kelley coined the term "tubby time," often took place late at night after drinking at bars.
 Not to be outdone, Whalen hosted numerous parties at his residence centered around drinking excessively.
 Both Kelley and Whalen encouraged their female students to spend the night at their homes after long nights of drinking.